delay4now/main/gandhi-quotes-01.md

 > GANDHI: The function of a civil resister is to provoke response.
 And we will continue to provoke until they respond, or they change the law.
 They are not in control, we are.
 That is the strength of civil resistance.

 ### Remark on the Quotes
 It is remarkable how Gandhi could take fundamental abstract principles and derive concrete, actionable plans from them.
 A key example is his development of the concept of [Satyagraha](https://en.wikipedia.org/wiki/Satyagraha) as a form of civil resistance.
-In *Young India* (*Navajivan*), 23 February 1930 ([source](https://library.bjp.org/jspui/handle/123456789/618)), he wrote that the first rule of Satyagraha is to harbor no anger — and people actually followed it!
+In *Young India* (*Navajivan*), 23 February 1930 ([source](https://library.bjp.org/jspui/handle/123456789/618)), he wrote that the first rule of Satyagraha is to harbor no anger — and people actually followed it.
 In my opinion, the ability to instill such moral discipline and foster inner transformation in others is far greater than achieving results through Satyagraha itself.

 ## Becoming as the Goal